 Quarantine myself?
 OK.
 Self-isolate?
 OK.
 Shut down my work, my business, my school, my theater, my church, my travel, my outside world?
 OK.
 Put on a mask and pray this will pass?
 OK.
 Line up for yet another vaccine?
 OK.
 Convince myself and those I care about that Zoom and Skype and 6-feet-apart are the new normal?
 OK.
 Attack and snitch on any business who opens without permission, or makes the wearing of masks optional?
 OK.
 Wash my hands and sterilize everything obsessively, destroying my body’s immune system and any chance of a functioning microbiome at any cost?
 OK.

 Just tell me what to do.
 I don’t trust anyone.
 I don’t trust myself.
 Give me the blue pill.
-I need to go back to, or to stay asleep.
-Wake me up when the microchips and vaccines are ready.
+I need to go back to sleep.
+Wake me up when the microchips and latest, greatest vaccines are ready.

 Admittedly, cynicism is a cheap and easy instrument with which to beat someone who is already anxious and worried and confused over the head.
 I get that.
 But I hope you see something of a point I’m trying to make in these words.
 If you want to dive a little deeper, please see this article by Jacob Devaney.